pam-param-pam/I-Drive/README.md

 Why vue?
 Its data-driven approach makes it ideal for application which DOM is based on the underlying data.

-### Main Backend
+### Backend

 Main backend is made with 🐍 Python, Django, Daphne, Channels, Rest Framework 🐍 It's responsible for authenticating users and communicating with a database.
 It uses REST API to both serve & modify data.
 The main backend has more than 40 different endpoints.

-### Streamer Backend
-Streamer backend is made with 🐍 Python, Django 🐍
-It's responsible for streaming files from discord.
+It's also  responsible for streaming files from discord.
 It supports partial requests, streaming, in browser video/audio seeking, decryption, mimetypes

-⚠️ It also will support ZIP requests one day ⚠️
+Thanks to a [custom zipFly](https://github.com/pam-param-pam/ZipFly) library it also supports streaming zip files "on the fly"

 ### Database
 Database is currently just sqlite3 next to Main Backend.